 From your mattress and your box spring to your carpets, bed bugs can spring up almost anywhere in your home.
 In fact, many bed bug infestations occur within a few feet of their food source (humans), like near a bed or other furniture.

 Bed bugs are so small that they are nearly impossible to detect and can be very, very difficult to eradicate.
 However, there is one great tool at our disposal for eliminating bed bugs: heat treatment.
-In this blog, we’ll take a look at how heat treatments work, why they’re so effective against bed bugs, and why Las Vegas homeowners should call Anver for immediate heat treatment help if they start experiencing bed bugs around their homes.
+In this blog, we’ll take a look at how bed bug heat treatments work, why they’re so effective against bed bugs, and why Las Vegas homeowners should call Anver for immediate heat treatment help if they start experiencing problems with bed bugs in their homes.

 How Does Heat Treatment Kill Bed Bugs?